apache/kvrocks-website/download/third-party-packages.md

 Note that, like other AUR packages, the package does not contain binary files itself, since all binaries will be built by [makepkg](https://wiki.archlinux.org/title/makepkg) from the package scripts.

+### NixOS

+A [kvrocks](https://search.nixos.org/packages?query=kvrocks) package is maintained in [Nixpkgs](https://github.com/NixOS/nixpkgs).
+It can be tried in a temporary shell with `nix shell nixpkgs#kvrocks`, or installed declaratively on NixOS by adding `pkgs.kvrocks` to `environment.systemPackages`.

+You can check its package definition [here](https://github.com/NixOS/nixpkgs/blob/master/pkgs/by-name/kv/kvrocks/package.nix).

 ### Conda Forge

 A [kvrocks](https://anaconda.org/conda-forge/kvrocks) package is maintained in the [conda-forge](https://conda-forge.org/), which can be installed within one command like `conda install conda-forge::kvrocks`, via [conda](https://github.com/conda/conda) or [mamba](https://github.com/mamba-org/mamba).